doradocodes/processing-collab-editor/README.md

 ## Description
 Prototype for a new collaborative code editor for Processing (2024 pr05).

+## Installation
+1. Clone the repository
+2. Run `npm install` to install dependencies
+3. Run `npm run start` to start the Electron app
+4. Create a .env file with your credentials by copying the .env.example file and filling in the necessary information

+## Scripts
+- `npm run start` - Start the Electron app
+- `npm run build` - Build the React app
+- `npm run package` - Package the Electron app
+- `npm run make` - Uses Electron Forge to package the app into /out folder
+- `npm run sign_processing` - Signs the Processing library for notarization (macOS builds only).
+You must run this before packaging the app for the first time.
+-

 ## Weekly Reports

 ### Week 9 (September 2, 2024 - September 8, 2024)